 Sealants are protective coatings placed along high-risk teeth to protect against bacteria and food particle buildup.
 This provides an extra layer of protection against cavities and decay, keeping teeth as strong and healthy as possible during childhood and teenage years.
 In cases where decay is already present, sealants can stop the spread to preserve teeth, protecting against tooth loss in adulthood.

 Stay positive about dental visits

 Many children – and even adults – experience a twinge of anxiety or fear over going to the dentist.
 It’s a natural reaction, but it’s also one that can be managed by a consistently positive outlook.
 As you plan your next dental visit, reinforce to your child that seeing the dentist is not a punishment or something to fear.
 Tell them that seeing the dentist is a good thing, and it helps ensure that they will have beautiful teeth as they grow older.

 Establishing healthy habits as early as possible can help ensure that children maintain high oral hygiene into their adult years.
 Use the start of a new school season as an opportunity to revisit twice-daily brushing.
 If your child is taking classes virtually, you can reinforce supplemental oral care by encouraging them to drink water or rinse their mouth after eating a snack.

 And of course, if they are having trouble with starting a regular flossing routine, now is the perfect time to start.
-Make sure they are flossing before their nightly brushing to ensure that they are effectively removing plaque and hard-to-reach food debris.
+Ensure they are flossing before their nightly brushing to ensure that they effectively remove plaque and hard-to-reach food debris.

 Schedule Your Back-to-School Dental Visit with TruBlu Today!